-Lesson Three: Avoid Estate Shrinkage
+Lesson Three: Keeping More of Your Estate

-Strategies to Avoid Estate Depletion
+Strategies to Avoid Estate Losses

-Calculate the depletion.
+• Calculate the costs.
 Ask your advisers to figure your estate settlement costs – taxes, administration expenses and debts – as if you were to die today.
 Make the same estimate for your spouse’s estate.
 Then make two more estimates assuming (1) that you outlive your spouse and (2) that your spouse outlives you.

-Plan for estate liquidity.
+• Plan for estate liquidity.
 Provide cash (or assets readily convertible to cash) to pay the expenses that will occur.
-Many estates have had to sell assets at “fire sale” prices to cover taxes and other costs.
+Many estates have had to sell assets at fire sale prices to cover taxes and other costs.
 Strategies could involve a savings program, investments, life insurance or a combination of all three.
 Your advisers may recommend an irrevocable trust that can make loans to your executor or purchase assets from your estate.

-As you continue through the table, you may be surprised to see that the full face value of your life insurance proceeds are generally subject to the state and federal estate tax if you have any ownership rights in the policies.
+As you continue through the table, you may be surprised to see that the full face value of your life insurance proceeds are generally subject to the federal estate tax if you have any ownership rights in the policies.
 This is true for all forms of life insurance: cash-value, term, group insurance provided by your employer, accident or travel insurance, etc.

 It may also surprise you that the full value of all property you own jointly with someone other than your spouse (not just a part of that total value) may be included in your gross estate.
-For a quick estimate, include the full value; include half if the co-owner is your spouse.
+For a quick estimate, include the full value; include half of it if the co-owner is your spouse.

 IRAs, deferred compensation and many other employee benefits may also be part of your gross estate.
 Personal property includes cars, furniture, stamp and coin collections, paintings, antiques, china, silver, etc.